 Despite the fact that most varieties of spider pose no threat to humans (and given the way they keep the insect population under control we should view them as allies) many people dislike, and even fear them.

 Natural spider repellents have to be applied more often than pesticides, but they are safer for to use in your home and have a pleasant smell.
 Pots of mint and thyme inside your home on a sunny windowsill will also help deter indoor spiders.
-Or you can dust your window sills and furniture weekly with a lemon-scented cleaner to help deter spiders.
+Or you can dust your window sills and furniture weekly with a peppermint-scented cleaner to help deter spiders.

 Last, but certainly not least, you can stop a household spider infestation through simple means.
 Use a vacuum cleaner to suck up spiders and cobwebs.
 Seal cracks in the foundation and close gaps in windows or beneath doorways to deny spiders access to your homes.
 Spiders thrive in dark, cluttered places, so keep stacks of debris, woodpiles and thick plant growth away from the sides of the house.
 The fewer places spiders can easily inhabit, the more effectively they can be repelled.